d-bl/GroundForge/formats.md

 * Strengths, deltas and coordinates are optional.
 * Decimals are allowed for deltas and coordinates.
 * Coordinates or deltas allow a quick re-render.
-* Strengths help to limit modifications for starch/wire-free patterns.
+* Strengths (for a spring layout) may help to limit modifications for starch/wire-free patterns.
 Default 1.

 ###Conversions
 The Inkscape plugin template format does not use id-s,